HomeBlogFive Tips To Boost Wifi Range

 a person uses phone and laptop while sitting on a couch

-One of the best ways to increase WiFi coverage in your home is to use a few (or even all) of the above tips at the same time.
+One of the best ways to boost WiFi coverage in your home is to use a few (or even all) of the above tips at the same time.
 For example, you might install WiFi access points in your home and use a WiFi extender to get better signal in a workshop, home office, or functional shed on your property.

 But before you spend money doing any of those things, it’s a good idea to update your devices and router and ensure optimal placement of your router in the home.

-7. Stop Relying on WiFi Calling and Get a Cell Phone Booster
+7. Stop relying on WiFi calling and get a cell phone booster

 Finally, if you’re relying on WiFi calling and data to stay connected, you might also consider boosting your cell phone signal performance in the home.
 You may be better off with a higher cellular data plan and a strong signal for making calls, checking emails, and handling internet browsing.
 That way, you can ensure the WiFi router is positioned to support the living space, where you’re likely to stream entertainment options, while cellular data can be used elsewhere on the property.